IlyaMatsuev/Cash-Scheduler-Web-Sf/README.md

 4. Follow the instructions in the script

+5. For the profile "Support Agent" and permission set "Cash Scheduler Admin" give access for the presence statuses to be able switch statuses in the service cloud omni-channel

 ### Dev Org Installation

+Before installing the repo on the dev org, please activate omni-channel in setup first.

-All steps are the same as for scratch org installation but instead of calling:
+All other steps are the same as for scratch org installation but instead of calling:

 ```bash
 ./scripts/sh/init-scratch.sh